 According to the Adaptive Information Processing Model (Shapiro, 2007), our brains have a processing system that is naturally geared towards integration and healing.
 When uninterrupted, it has the ability to link up useful and restorative memories with the difficult ones, to help us maintain emotional equilibrium.

 However, when we come across a particularly difficult or traumatic situation that overwhelms us, the brain’s adaptive processing is disrupted.
-The distressing incident will then get stored in our mind in a way that is ‘frozen in time’.
+The distressing incident will then get stored in our minds in a way that is ‘frozen in time’.
 It becomes a stand-alone piece of information that is disconnected from the other parts of our memory network.
 We may not even consciously remember it.
-Often, our negative behaviours and uncontrollable feelings are the result of this dysfunctionally held information (Shapiro, 2001).
+Often, our negative behaviours and uncontrollable feelings are the results of this dysfunctionally held information (Shapiro, 2001).

 Much of how we relate to the world around us is learned in the first few years of our lives.